Pints for Pat Goes Virtual

 While COVID-19 may keep us from coming together physically to celebrate Pat Tillman, it can’t stop Pints for Pat 2020.

 Between Nov.
 2 and Nov.
-13, Pat Tillman Foundation supporters will come together online to share a toast to Pat and the incredible 694 Tillman Scholars who carry on his legacy and values through their scholarship, service beyond self, humble leadership and impact.
+13, Pat Tillman Foundation supporters will come together online to share a toast to Pat and the nearly 700 incredible Tillman Scholars who carry on his legacy and values through their scholarship, service beyond self, humble leadership and impact.
 Raise a glass of your favorite beverage, whether it’s a Guinness (Pat’s favorite) or an iced tea, whatever you like, and join us in this annual salute:

 - Record or take a picture of yourself raising a glass Make a toast to Pat, our Tillman Scholars or a remarkable veteran or military spouse in your life, who lead through action in their communities, exemplifying every day what it means to live with passion and serve beyond yourself.